Sometimes I wonder why I’m not the kind of traveler who can just sling a backpack over my shoulder and hit the road.

-Each bag sitting company operates pretty much the same way, and that means more options and coverage per cities/countries.
+Each bag sitting company operates pretty much the same way, and that means more options and coverage per city/country.
 The luggage babysitting networks include hotels, local businesses, cafes, and retail shops.
-The process starts on a mobile-friendly website you’ll need to use for scheduling – and one company even has an app.
+The process starts on a mobile-friendly website you’ll need to use for scheduling - and one company even has an app.

 Here’s an overview of how they work: